syncfusion-content/blazor-docs/blazor/kanban/cards.md

+---
+layout: post
+title: Cards in Blazor Kanban Component | Syncfusion
+description: Learn about Cards in Blazor Kanban component of Syncfusion, and more details.
+platform: Blazor
+control: Kanban
+documentation: ug
+---

 # Cards

 The cards are main elements in Kanban board, which represent the task information with header and content.
 The header and content of a card is fetched from the corresponding mapping fields.
 The card layout can be customized with template also.